FilipNest/biography/readme.md

   * bios: An array of different biography character counts
   * extra: An object of any extra fields you want to collect with a character count
   * baseUrl: The URL the server will run on.
 Used in email verification.
-  * fromEmail: Who emails will be from
+  * fromEmail: Who emails will be from (these get sent via the server's `sendmail` command)

  ```JSON